 Is God’s Word the source of their counsel?
 Is the Bible seen as being one truth among many other truths, or is it the most reliable place for real help?
 Find a counselor that is convinced that real truth applied to real problems brings about real change.
 Lives are changed as the truth of God, as revealed in His word, is applied to the toughest problems.

 Is the counselor committed to growth and change, or are they more interested in endless discussions about the problem?
 Many counselors are good at “diagnosing” but don’t have answers for change.
-What results is “Diagnostic Damnation.”
 Seek out a counselor that is more concerned with God honoring change, than with labels.

 Is the counselor well-trained?
-Find a counseling center or ministry that is well-trained in Biblical counseling.
-They should provide in-house training in addition to the degrees they have already received.
+Find a counseling center or ministry that has well trained Biblical counselors.
+They should provide in-house training in biblical care in addition to the degrees they have already received.
 Please check out the ABC network to help locate a Biblical counseling center in your area.

 Will the counselor honor my authority as a parent?
-Some counselors meet alone with children, and do not include parents in the process.
-Find out if the counselor will counsel kids with their parents present as well, because we believe it to be the best way to implement real change.
+Some counselors meet exclusively with children, and do not include parents in the process.
+Find out if the counselor will incorporate parents into the counseling process because we believe it to be the best way to implement real change.
 Biblical counseling equips parents to lead their children.